Embodied-Web-Agent/Embodied-Web-Agent/web_enviroments/openstreetmap-website/CONFIGURE.md

 * It's not recommended to use `rails server` in production.
 Our recommended approach is to use [Phusion Passenger](https://www.phusionpassenger.com/).
 Instructions are available for [setting it up with most web servers](https://www.phusionpassenger.com/documentation_and_support#documentation).
 * Passenger will, by design, use the Production environment and therefore the production database - make sure it contains the appropriate data and user accounts.
 * The included version of the map call is quite slow and eats a lot of memory.
 You should consider using [CGIMap](https://github.com/zerebubuth/openstreetmap-cgimap) instead.
-* Make sure you generate the i18n files and precompile the production assets: `RAILS_ENV=production rails i18n:js:export assets:precompile`
+* Make sure you generate the i18n files and precompile the production assets: `RAILS_ENV=production bundle exec i18n export; bundle exec rails assets:precompile`
 * Make sure the web server user as well as the rails user can read, write and create directories in `tmp/`.